bxmgithub/bxm-svn-util/README.md

 ### Gradle
 bxm-svn-util can be built by using gradle.
 After downloading the source, execute the following commands.

-For Linux, Unix
+-For Linux, Unix
 ./gradlew clean
 ./gradlew build

-For Windows
+- For Windows
 gradlew.bat clean
 gradlew.bat build